 Mandatory questions can frustrate survey participants and result in poor and skewed data.

-Keep your questions optional and allow respondents to skip questions they don't feel they can answer.
+Keep questions optional and allow respondents to skip questions they don't feel appropriate or equipped to answer.

 Limit Time-Consuming Questions

-Ranked questions and open-ended questions can produce valuable insights but take longer to respond to.
+Ranked questions and open-ended questions can produce valuable insights but require more time from survey participants when compared to scaled or multi-choice questions.
 This can cause respondents to opt out before completing the survey.

 Phrase Scaled Agreement Questions as Positive Statements